Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

 \subsection{Effect of the Enhanced Shift Operator}

 We compare the classical shift operator \(\mathbb{S}_{\mathbf{d}}^{p}\) with the mixed‐derivative variant \(\widetilde{\mathbb{S}}_{\mathbf{d}}^{p}\) introduced in Sec.~\ref{ssec:enhanced_shift}.
-The test configuration is the ring geometry of Fig.~\ref{fig:sbm-overview}: an annulus with outer radius \(r_{\mathrm{ext}} = 0.47\) and inner radius \(r = 0.10\), centered at \((0,0)\) and embedded in the square \([0,1]^2\).
+The test configuration is the ring geometry of Fig.~\ref{fig:sbm-overview}: an annulus with outer radius \(r_{\mathrm{ext}} = 0.47\) and inner radius \(r = 0.10\), centered at \((0.5,0.5)\) and embedded in the square \([0,1]^2\).
 Throughout the numerical examples we employ the manufactured solution

 from which the forcing term and boundary conditions are derived.
-Previous SBM studies~\cite{main2018shifted,atallah2021shifted, antonelli2024shifted} chose to refine by halving the mesh size \(\bigl(h_{\text{new}} = h_{\text{old}}/2\bigr)\), thereby ensuring that the surrogate boundary did not move farther from the true boundary.
-To examine the method’s sensitivity to smaller mesh changes, and to verify whether more degrees of freedom always increase accuracy, we adopt a step-by-step refinement strategy: at each iteration we add a single knot span in every coordinate direction.
-This approach allows the surrogate boundary to move either closer to or farther from the true boundary at each step, providing a fine-grained assessment of convergence behaviour for the two shift operators.
+Previous SBM studies~\cite{main2018shifted,atallah2021shifted, antonelli2024shifted} chose to refine by halving the mesh size \(\bigl(h_{\text{new}} = h_{\text{old}}/2\bigr)\), thereby ensuring that the surrogate boundary did not move farther from the true boundary. { To examine the method’s sensitivity to small changes in mesh size, and to verify whether more degrees of freedom always increase accuracy, we adopt a step-by-step strategy: at each iteration, the number of equally sized elements is increased by one in each coordinate direction (e.g., $10\times10 \rightarrow 11\times11 \rightarrow 12\times12$...).
+This corresponds to rebuilding an equidistant knot vector with increased resolution on a fixed geometry.
+Consequently, the surrogate boundary may move either closer to or farther from the true boundary at each step, providing a fine-grained assessment of the convergence behaviour for the two shift operators.}

 Fig.~\ref{fig:shift operator Dirichlet} shows the resulting errors for Dirichlet boundary conditions on both boundaries.
 For \(p=1\) and \(p=2\) the two operators give almost identical, smoothly convergent curves in both norms.
 For \(p=3\) the standard operator exhibits pronounced oscillations upon refinement, whereas the enhanced operator removes almost all of them.
 For \(p=4\) and \(p=5\) the benefit is less obvious, although the enhanced operator appears less sensitive to the occasional “lucky” or “unlucky’’ placement of the surrogate boundary; the remaining peaks at \(p=5\) are already close to machine precision.